sytzez/deeplomacy/README.md

 which means angular has to rerender all tile elements.
 On a large map of 128x128 tiles we are talking about 16384 tiles.

 The biggest culprit turned out to be the use of an Angular Materials button on each tile.
-These buttons are styled relatively fancy, including a ripple effect.
+These buttons have a relatively fancy styling, which includes a ripple effect.
 When replacing these buttons with similar but less complex custom buttons, the rendering process because significantly faster.

 The following commit contains the changes: [95ab009](https://github.com/sytzez/deeplomacy/commit/95ab009ac9fce7bf50adf52b7a4a419ff33948e8)